PercussiveRepair/nyum/_recipes/yorkshire_pudding.md

 >
 > Divide the drippings or oil between the bun tin/muffin pan cups and place in oven.
 >
-> Wait until oil is smoking hot, whisk batter again and pour 1/3 cup batter into each
+> Wait until oil is smoking hot, whisk batter again and pour⅓ cup batter into each
 >
 > Bake for 12-15 minutes or until puffed and golden brown.